aarongustafson/pwa-widgets/README.md

 ## Templated Widgets

 In more restrictive or resource-limited scenarios, a [Widget Host](#dfn-widget-host) may choose to provide enable widgets via an internal templating system.
 Templated widgets may be more limited in their customization through use of the PWA’s `icons`, `theme_color`, and `background_color` (similar to [Notifications](https://notifications.spec.whatwg.org/#lifetime-and-ui-integrations)) or they may be fully-customizable through some form of templating language.
 Examples of structured templates include an agenda, calendar, mailbox, and a task list.
 A [Widget Host](#dfn-widget-host)’s complete list of available templates will likely vary by [Widget Host](#dfn-widget-host).
-This proposal suggests [list of widgets template types](#Suggested-template-types) as a reasonable starting point.
+This proposal suggests [this list of widgets template types](#Suggested-template-types) as a reasonable starting point.

 ### Suggested template types